kamikazechaser/thorshammer-rest/README.md

+>  refer to tg-resolve for a better option

 # API Reference

 This REST API is useful to bot developers who want to resolve a username to get the userid of a Telegram user.